dsmith49/wally/README.txt

                     between 0 and 255. it will render lines per pixel based on r, and will ignore all pixels where a == 0.

-    config.py      constants file to set value for drawing space.
+    config.py      constants file to set values for drawing space.

 HELPFUL LINKS:
     https://pi-plates.com/motorplate-users-guide/